wodeni/Animate-plus-plus/README.md

     ├── src
     └── svgs

+- `src` contains all the original source code of Animate++
+- `include` contains third-party library files
+- `talks` contains the pdf and reveal.js versions of our presentation
 - `docs` contains most of the past and current deliverables for the course project, which also contains the following:
     - `design.pdf`: contains the design considerations of the library
     - `manual.pdf`: contains the complete user manual for the library, which includes an API reference as well
     - `metrics.pdf`: contains our methodology of testing the implementation and the design of our test suite
     - `status.pdf`: reports on the progress of the library implementation as a course project, and compare our progress with the proposed timeline.
     - `tutorial.pdf`: contains an accessible hand-on, illustrated, example-driven tutorial to our library. __Welcome to Animate++!__

+## Authors

+__Wode "Nimo" Ni - wn2155@columbia.edu__
+__Xuanyuan Zhang - xz2580@columbia.edu__